TheHien04/Heart-Diease-/README.md

 ### **Domain 6 – Smoking**
 - **Goal:** Evaluate smoking as a risk factor.
-- **Key Insight:** Smokers have a **notably higher risk**.
-Smoking accelerates atherosclerosis, lowers oxygen supply, and damages vessel lining.
+- **Key Insight:**
+  Smokers have a substantially higher prevalence of heart disease compared to non-smokers.
+  Smoking contributes to endothelial damage, increases clotting tendency, and reduces oxygen transport in blood.
+  This demonstrates why smoking cessation programs are one of the **most effective public health policies** for cardiovascular prevention.
 - **Dashboard:**
 ![Domain 6](Image/Domain%206.png)